mlherd/donttouchyourface/README.md

   - CUDA (Optional)
     - Used during the training process to save time
   - YOLOv3
-    - Used for realtime object detection
+    - Used for real-time object detection
   - Your data set to train and test the model
     - At least 60 pictures (30 pictures for face and 30 pictures for hand)
   - OpenCV